SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 * Investigate if it is possible to upload the images directly with terraform
 * Check AWS documentation for Hana setup and add required resources.
 Current configuration works for build validation of new images, but lacks certain resources that are probably needed (Load Balancer, for example) for a complete setup of Hana in AWS.
 * Find if it's possible to create more than one device with iscsi-formula.
-* Improvement for set all the parameters only in one file (terraform.tfvars) instead hana.sls and cluster.sls pillar files.
+* Add SLES12 compatibility for iscsi-formula.